algolia/vue-instantsearch/docs/src/getting-started/migration.md

 This component can be used for conditional rendering, and getting information that's not returned in `ais-hits`.

+Note that this component was called`ais-search-state` until, and including alpha 3

 3. `ais-breadcrumb`

 To be used together with `ais-hierarchical-menu`.